Theomat/theomat.github.io/_pages/cnrs.md

 Even to me, it is not clear what should be in there.
 But at least it should include:

-- a complete list of publications
+- a complete list of publications (It is important to not lie or hide information, if your publication is in a workshop associated with a conference, make it clear that it is a workshop.
+Do not inflate your contribution in papers.)
 - a complete list of all your positions

 Activity Report